waded/postholer/README.md

-This WordPress theme is an experiment in minimalism.
+This WordPress theme is an overreaction to 'minimalist' themes you find out there costing $50 or more.
+It's so minimal it approaches actual nothingness.
 See [screenshot.png](https://raw.github.com/waded/postholer/master/screenshot.png).
-No, I am not kidding.

 It supports minimal navigation, and no:
-- comments

 - sidebars
 - menus
 - headers, footers
+- guillemets
 - widgets, wadgets
 - tag clouds
 - date trees
-- categorical clusters
+- category clusters
 - especially no guillemets
+- did we mention no guillemets?
+- comments (we are reconsidering that)

 ```
 [Simon has taken River out to a shop and she keeps touching everything]